vince-t-dev/development-standards/README.md

 ### Indentation

-- For all code languages, use *soft tabs* comprised of four spaces per tab.
-Hitting the Tab key in your text editor should generate four space.
+- For all code languages, use **soft tabs** which is comprised of four spaces per tab.
+Hitting the Tab key in your text editor should generate four space of characters.

 ### HTML